Thomas Head Raddall Award

 The Thomas Raddall Atlantic Fiction Award is a Canadian literary award administered by the Atlantic Book Awards & Festival for the best work of adult fiction published in the previous year by a writer from the Atlantic provinces.
 The prize honours Thomas Head Raddall and is supported by an endowment he willed to it.
-The Award is currently worth $25,000.
+The award is currently worth $30,000, with additional finalists receiving $500 each.